hack [hak] NOUN

 Just a reminder

-All of our sensors are interoperable with other major TEC providers, to give you flexibility and even more options to providing person centred solutions.
+All our sensors are interoperable with other major TEC providers, to give you flexibility in providing person centred solutions.
 Recorded messages can be programmed to your Lifeline, which can be triggered by the activation of the sensor.
 The Contact, our versatile door and window sensor, can be used alongside recorded messages to help promote independence for those living with dementia.
 The person being supported could be reminded during the day to lock the door or take their keys when they are going out.
 To promote safety at night-time, a message could help remind them that it may not be a suitable time to leave the house.

 An alternative to wearing a pendant